 - What is ‘secured’ debt?

 - Can I transfer or dispose of my possessions or property before I file bankruptcy?

 - What is Chapter 7 Discharge in Bankruptcy?

 Yes.
 Businesses can also file for Chapter 7 bankruptcy relief.
 A corporation does not receive a discharge but the business can shut down, turn over its records to a bankruptcy trustee and not have to deal with creditors, pending lawsuits, or collection actions.
 Sort of a court administered wind-down of a corporation.
-Businesses include s-corporations and LLCs.
+Businesses include S-corporations and LLCs.

 A corporation or an LLC files a Chapter 7 business bankruptcy, a different animal than a Chapter 7 personal bankruptcy.
 Filing a business bankruptcy lets the owners walk away from the problems of their business and turn it over to a bankruptcy trustee for an orderly liquidation.
 The business stops operating, and the court liquidates its assets (if any left) and pays what it can to business creditors.
-Exemptions don’t apply in a business bankruptcy, so the trustee can take anything the business owns: The entire company is liquidated.
+Exemptions don’t apply in a business bankruptcy, so the trustee can take anything the business owns.
+The entire company is liquidated.
 A lot of times there are no assets left to liquidate so the case becomes a no-asset chapter 7 case.
 You cannot continue to operate once the case is filed and you will not have your business back.
-You can however start a new company/corporation and you can retain any assets not administered by the bankruptcy trustee.
+In certain instances, you can however start a new company/corporation and you can retain any assets not administered by the bankruptcy trustee.